International Admissions Process:

-The University of Kentucky, the Gatton College of Business and Economics and the Graduate School offers a number of campus wide/college specific student organizations and engagement groups along with other ways to get connected on campus for our international students:
+The University of Kentucky, the Gatton College of Business and Economics and the Graduate School offers several campus wide/college specific student organizations and engagement groups along with other ways to get connected on campus for our international students:

 - Office of Institutional Diversity

-- Center for Graduate and Professional Diversity Intiatives
+- Center for Graduate and Professional Diversity Initiatives

 - Martin Luther King Center